bejow/urban-farming-frontend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

+## How to run
+Prequisit: run the json fake backend ("https://github.com/bejow/json_fake_backend")

+npm run json:local

+afterwards start the frontend dev server

+npm start
+(you may have to confirm that the server runs on a different port since the backend server blocks port 3000)

 ## Available Scripts